-- Use drill fixture 3920500.
-The distance between anchor points should be 50 mm - Use a high quality drill bit to avoid forming a shoulder, preferably one which is intended for drilling aluminium. - Use XLAH 4x7 rivets. - After riveting the slide rail clean out the system from metal chips and other debris, prior to chain assembly

-When fitting the slide rails with rivets, the instructions on page 25 must be followed.

-- The joints on the slide rails must have a distance of 100 mm between them.
-The joints should be laid out as in the picture, se page 19 for reference, with a gap of approx. 10 mm between the rails. - Joints may not be positioned in bends, or in the transition between two beam sections - Slide rails should be mounted with the longest continuous run possible, but taking into account beam cuts, for transport purposes.
-Every slide rail cut is a potential source for noise and dust. - The inner slide rail after a wheel bend must be cut so that the cut surface is parallel to the wheel.
-In front of the wheel bend, the slide rail will normally be cut at 45°. - NB: Check the final slide rails visually, as well as running a section of conveyor chain through the installation.
+- Use a high quality drill bit to avoid forming a shoulder, preferably one which is intended for drilling aluminium. - Use XLAH 4×6/XLAH 3×6 rivets. - When fitting the slide rails with rivets, the fitting instructions on page 29 must be followed. - The joints on the slide rails must have a distance of 100 mm between them.
+The joints should be laid out as in the picture with a gap of approx. 10 mm between the rails. - Joints may not be positioned in bends, or in the transition between two sections of beams. - The slide rails should normally be approximately 5 m long on a straight conveyor beam.
+In a bend, the maximum length of slide rail should be 3 m. - The joints should be positioned a minimum of 500 mm before an idler end unit, drive unit or vertical bend.
+The slide rail must overlap the recess in the idler end and drive unit. - The inner slide rail after a wheel bend must be cut so that the cut surface is parallel to the wheel.
+In front of the wheel bend, the slide rail will normally be cut at 45°.

+NB: Check the final slide rails visually, as well as running a section of conveyor chain through the installation.

-An alternative to the aluminium rivets, is to use the plastic screws XLAG 5.
-See page 26 for fitting instructions.
+An alternative to the aluminium rivets, is to use the plastic screws XLAG 5 (XWAG 5 for XK).
+See page 32 for fitting instructions.
 The holes for the plastic screws are threaded with a tap.